 AS you can see there are quite a lot of steps needed to achieve something potentially pretty simple.
 Hence there are a couple of alternatives thanks to the power of VBA Macro….

-If you don’t want to use the AddIn another way is to create these queries using a VBA Macro.
+If you don’t want to use the SQL AddIn another way is to create these queries using a VBA Macro.
 Below is a quick macro that will allow you write your query in a simple VBA InputBox at the selected range in your worksheet.

 Just use my VBA Code Snippet: